oracle/oci-service-broker/charts/oci-service-broker/docs/atp.md

 ## OCI User Permission requirement

-The OCI user for OCI Service Broker should have permission `manage` for resoruce type `autonomous-database`
+The OCI user for OCI Service Broker should have permission `manage` for resource type `autonomous-database`.

 **Sample Policy:**